medialab/sandcrawler/quick_start.md

 sandcrawler.phantomSpider();
 ```

+If you ever need more information about differences between regular spiders and phantom ones, you can read this [page]({{ site.baseurl }}/phantom_spider).

 ---

 <h2 id="prototyping">Prototyping within your web browser</h2>

 Prototyping scrapers server-side can be tiresome at times.

-Fortunately, **sandcrawler** has been designed to be a brother to the [artoo.js](https://medialab.github.io/artoo/) library.
-This handy library makes client-side scraping feel like a breeze and enables you to prototype, in your browser, scrapers you will run with **sandcrawler** later.
+Fortunately, **sandcrawler** has been designed to be the [artoo.js](https://medialab.github.io/artoo/)' big brother.
+The latter makes client-side scraping more comfortable and enables you to prototype, in your browser, scrapers you will run using **sandcrawler** later.

 Indeed, any **sandcrawler** scraper function can use **artoo.js** and **jQuery** seamlessly so you can use your scripts both in the browser and in the server.